Example: Auction Domain

 Nullable State Fields

 highestBid starts as null and becomes populated after the first valid bid.
-The command handler uses optional chaining (state.highestBid?.amount ?? state.startingPrice) to handle both cases cleanly.
+The decide handler uses optional chaining (state.highestBid?.amount ?? state.startingPrice) to handle both cases cleanly.

 Running the Example